Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 650 Ti 2GB will be just a bit (approximately 1%) faster with regards to FSAA than the GeForce 8800 Ultra, and also able to handle higher resolutions better. (explain)
+The GeForce GTX 650 Ti 2GB is a bit (about 1%) better at anti-aliasing than the GeForce 8800 Ultra, and also should be able to handle higher resolutions without slowing down too much. (explain)

 GeForce GTX 650 Ti 2GB 14848 Mpixels/sec